-FR-101 First-Year French 4 credits, Fall
+FR-101 First-Year French 4 credits, Fall 4 class hours/week

 The first year of academic French is designed to give the student a fundamental knowledge of pronunciation and intonation, structure and syntax as well as comprehension skills sufficient for basic communicative proficiency in the language.
 Recommended: Placement in RD-115 & placement in WR-121.